joseph-flinn/site/posts/1-scalable-dev-overview.md

 This is the first of a series of articles on a git provider based flow that scales well from a handful of developers to many developers working in the same repository.
 It will focus on modern processes to maximize value delivered from the Value Stream.
-We'll be walking through an fully implementation of the flow that can be used as a guideline for new projects or what to use as a goal for a proccess migration.
+We'll be walking through an fully implementation of the flow that can be used as a guideline for new projects or what to use as a goal for a process migration.

 ## CD - Continuous Delivery vs Continuous Deployment

-CD is a very important part in delivering and sustaining value in today's technilogical organizations.
+CD is a very important part in delivering and sustaining value in today's technological organizations.
 There are many organization benefits.
 Some of the benefits are: increased product stability, increased velocity in value delivery which leads to more value delivered, and improved culture supported by company processes.
 There is a more in depth analysis of the benefits in